What is Lung Cancer?

 Surgery –The thoracic surgeon specialists at JHSMH will assist you in determining the best type of surgery for your case.

 - Video Assisted Thoracoscopic Surgery, often referred to as VATS, is performed using a small video camera that is introduced into the patient's chest via a scope.
 With the video camera, the surgeon is able to view the anatomy along with other surgical instruments that are introduced into the chest via small incisions or "ports."
 Traditional surgical approaches have utilized a single large incision (cut) that is placed between the patient's ribs.
 The ribs are then spread apart, allowing the surgeon to look directly into the patient's chest and perform surgery.
 These incisions are known as thoracotomies, and while very safe, are uncomfortable.
 By utilizing VATS, the larger incision can be avoided, decreasing the post-operative pain, decreasing the length of stay in the hospital after surgery and increasing the overall rate of recovery.

 - Radiation Therapy

 Most early developing lung cancer can be treated by surgery alone.
 In more advanced lung cancers, where the cancer has involved other areas of the body, radiation and chemotherapy are preferred.
 In some cases, surgery may be an option following initial treatment with chemotherapy or radiation to shrink the tumor.

 How Can I Learn More?

 The Lung Cancer Program at Jewish Hospital is helping to save one life at a time and helping people continue to live with cancer.
-To contact a nurse coordinator, please call (502) 210-4497.
+To learn more, please contact the Oncology Nurse Navigator at .